sc-ericweiss/External-Component-Content-Hub/README.md

 4. In the drop-down list, click the name of your bundle asset.
 5. Click Save.

-If you need to do changes, you will need to stop the server, run the build, and run server again.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first